kubernetes-retired/heapster/docs/proposals/push-metrics.md

 ### Adding an additional standard pull mechanism

-This alternative would involve writing a pull mechanim which, for instance, was just able to read Prometheus metrics directly.
+This alternative would involve writing a pull mechanism which, for instance, was just able to read Prometheus metrics directly.
 This would either require admins to configure the Heapster instance to know about every custom metrics source (and restart Heapster when a new source needed to be added), or would